 10DLC Registration:

-In 2023, US carriers began requiring application-to-person (A2P) registration for long code messaging.
-This process verifies your business, registers use cases, and determines throughput limits based on trust score.
+In 2023, US carriers began requiring A2P registration for long code texting.
+This verifies your business, logs your use cases, and sets speed limits based on trust score.

-Store for each subscriber: phone number, consent timestamp, consent method, IP address (if online), consent language shown.
-Keep records for 4+ years (TCPA requirement).
+Store for each user: phone number, consent time, consent method, IP (if online), consent text shown.
+Keep records for 4+ years (TCPA rule).

-For detailed compliance requirements, see our SMS notification best practices.
+For full compliance details, see our SMS notification best practices.

 Required Keywords to Honor: